Evantilton/redux-feedback-loop/README.md

 To see the fully functional site, please visit: https://github.com/Evantilton/redux-feedback-loop

 ## Installation

 fork and clone the repo

 npm install

 create the database

 npm run server

 npm run client

 ## Usage
 Follow the steps on each page to submit your comments!

 ## Built With

-react
-react-redux
-html
-jsx
-css
+react, react-redux, html, jsx, css

 ## License
 MIT